 If the incident involves a medical device the procedures in HISD Medical Device Incident Response SOP dated July 25, 2016 will be followed.
 If the incident involves a Special Purpose System the procedures in Special Purpose Systems Incident Response SOP dated November 8, 2016, version 1.0 will be followed

-Enter your organization system specific incident handling procedures here.
+Inherited from the VA NSOC.

 Incidents reported by the NSOC.